Dallas ends 5-game losing streak with 4-1 win over Flyers

+PHILADELPHIA (AP) — The Stars are set to start a four-game homestand they hope can spark a needed turnaround.

+But first, one for the road — a win in Philadelphia that ended a winless road trip.

-PHILADELPHIA (AP) — Roope Hintz, Esa Lindell and Corey Perry all scored to help the Dallas Stars snap a five-game losing streak with a 4-1 victory over the Philadelphia Flyers on Saturday night.
+Roope Hintz, Esa Lindell and Corey Perry all scored to help Dallas snap a five-game losing streak with a 4-1 victory over the Flyers on Saturday night.

 Ben Bishop stopped 38 shots to help the slow-starting Stars improve to just 2-7-1.
 The Stars only took 16 shots against a listless Flyers team playing their first home game in 10 days.
+The Stars dropped games at Buffalo, Columbus and Pittsburgh before they trudged into Philly.

+“Two points is all we really wanted,” Stars forward Jamie Benn said.
+“Don’t really care how we did it.”

 The Stars took only one shot in the second period and added two goals in the third.
 Miro Heiskanen added an empty-netter.